qcliu0/X-PyCMT3D/README.md

 # X-PyCMT3D

 A modified version of PyCMT3D (credited to Wenjie and Lucas).

-Designed for the CMT source inversion for small earthquakes at the reservoir scale.
+Designed for the CMT source inversion of small earthquakes at the reservoir scale.

 ### Install
 ```